samillamacedo/RemotePLAY/README.md

 3. On Tolls > Ports select the Arduino port
 4. Run the file RemotePLAY.ino
 5. Open the Serial Monitor and press the buttons on the remote control
-6. the code on the Serial Monitor are the buttons id.
+6. The code on the Serial Monitor are the buttons id.

 #### Node js
 1. Install node.js